zoekaputa/heat-quilt/README.md

 ### Project Description:

-It is a crochet quilt representing a data heat map, which is a data visulization technique that sepperates data in subsections using two variables then displayes them in a grid, usingusing heat to represent quanitites of data rather than color or shade.
+This project is a crochet quilt representing a data heat map, which is a data visulization technique that seperates data in subsections using two variables then displayes them in a grid.
+Rather than displaying data by color or shade, Heat Quilt uses heat to represent quanitites of data.
 The project is aimed to examine our current state of data visulization and representation to find a more embodied and appreciative form of interacting with data.

 This project drew inspiration from the concepts of data humanism and data feminism, as discussed in Georigia Lupi's work Data Humanism: *The Revolutionary Future of Data Visualization* and Data Feminism as discussed in Catherine D'Ignazio and Lauren Klein's book *Data Feminism*.
 Data today is so far removed from embodiment, from the source it represents.
-By brining physicality back to the numbers and categories of data, I mean to depart data from the human superiority that reigns over it.
+By bringing physicality back to the numbers and categories of data, I mean to depart data from the human superiority that reigns over it.
+For more details on the background of this work, reference the included Project Idea and Methodology pdf.

 ### References/Inspiration:

 Wilkinson, L., & Friendly, M. (2009) The History of the Cluster Heat Map. *The American Statistician*, 63(2), 179-184. https://www.cs.uic.edu/~wilkinson/Publications/heatmap.pdf

 Lupi, G. (2017a, January 30).
 Data Humanism: *The Revolutionary Future of Data Visualization*.
 PRINT. https://www.printmag.com/post/data-humanism-future-of-data-visualization